-This flavorful pumpkin pasta sauce comes together in about 30 minutes (including boiling the pasta!).
+This flavorful pumpkin pasta comes together in 30 minutes (including boiling the pasta!).
 The addition of creamy Roth Gouda cheese makes it richer and slightly sweet.

 - 4 tablespoons (1/2 stick) butter

 - 1 cup diced onion

 - 2 tablespoons all-purpose flour

 - 1 (6-oz) wedge Roth Gouda cheese, shredded

 - 1 teaspoon Dijon mustard